Accueil » Beneficial foods » Hojicha, the stress-relieving tea

 Contraindications and side effects

-At recommended doses, there are no noteworthy contraindications or side effects.
-Excessive consumption can, however, cause diarrhea.
+At the recommended doses, there are no notable contraindications or side effects.
+However, excessive consumption may cause diarrhea.

 If you experience adverse effects, stop consuming it and consult a doctor.